High Altitude Trek in Nepal

 About Acute Mountain Sickness

-We all know how dangerous is High Altitude Sickness.
-It is said that getting AMS (Acute Mountain Sickness) is fine but dying with AMS is not good.
+We all know how dangerous high altitude sickness is.
+It is said that getting AMS is fine, but dying with AMS is not OK.
 Everyone has a chance to get AMS while doing high-altitude trekking in Nepal.
-So we strongly recommend all travellers get some information on What is Altitude Sickness and What to do after getting it.
-While doing a trek like Everest Base Camp Trek, Everest Three Passes Trek, Manaslu Circuit Trek, Everest Renjo Pass Trek, Gokyo Lake Trek, Annapurna Circuit Trek, etc has more chances to get AMS.
-So, everyone who is going on high-altitude treks is at risk of getting AMS because of
+So we strongly recommend all travellers get information on altitude sickness.

 • You leave the comforts of your daily living.